-As your grows get bigger and yield more cannabis, the last thing you need is for crop loss to strike.
+As your grows get bigger, the last thing you need is for crop loss to strike.
 That’s why you have to educate yourself about bud rot.

 “You lose a considerable amount of your best product because it attacks the denser part of the plant,” Kibbin explained.
 “Prevention is the best method because when you have it, it can become unruly.
 It can be quite costly to your most high-quality product.”

-Jeff Jones, dean and a horticulture faculty member at Oaksterdam University, a cannabis college located in Oakland, California, described bud rot on cannabis as “one of the more notorious ruining molds, because you don’t realize it until the plant is basically dying.”
+Jeff Jones, dean and a horticulture faculty member at Oaksterdam University, described bud rot as “one of the more notorious ruining molds, because you don’t realize it until the plant is basically dying.”

 He said one of the things that makes bud rot tricky to treat is the fact that it’s internal and systemic.

 “If it gets into one plant, watering systems or root beds, they can get the same infection.
 It can passively spread in the air,” Jones said.

 Bud rot is another term for gray mold, a necrotrophic fungus that’s also known by the scientific name Botrytis cinerea.
 Bud rot loves cool temperatures and humidity, and it can affect a variety of crops and plants.

 While plants can’t get bud rot unless they come in contact with the fungus spores, the spores get around.
 They travel in the air, on clothing, even through water.
 And once they germinate within your grow, the fungus can quickly move through an entire crop.